hbrouwer/mesh/README.md

 Mesh is an artificial neural network simulator, primarily designed as a fast, general-purpose backpropagation simulator with flexibility and extensibility in mind.

+## Features

-It comes with support for:
+Mesh comes with support for:

 * Different architectures: feed forward networks (```ffn```), simple recurrent networks (```srn```) (Elman, 1990), and recurrent neural